 #1.
 Have SEO Copy

-It’s preferred to have SEO copy above the fold, but having it below the fold is okay, too.
-But no matter where your SEO copy goes, be sure that it’s written naturally with no keyword stuffing.
+It’s preferred to have SEO copy above the fold, but no matter where your SEO copy goes, be sure that it’s written naturally without keyword stuffing.
 You need to offer something of value to the user and provide relevant information.

 And with the rise of mobile-first indexing, the SEO copy should be able to be expanded or collapsed, so that users on mobile can still navigate the page appropriately without being inconvenienced.